strmprivacy/docs/docs/03-quickstart/05-ccd/99-updating.md

 the [pre-requisites](docs/03-quickstart/05-ccd/01-pre-requisites.md) section and have installed the tools mentioned there.

+The `kubectl` commands below assume a default namespace of `strmprivacy` which you can set via `kubens strmprivacy`.

 ### Verifying cluster and namespace

 First, make sure you're connected to the correct cluster and namespace: